 How can someone tell if they have fine hair?

 Before we get into the nitty-gritty of caring for fine hair, you might be wondering what exactly is fine hair and how you can tell if you have it.
 According to Morris, there’s a big difference between thin and fine hair—although women frequently confuse the two.

 The actual diameter of the hair is smaller when it comes to fine hair...The difference between fine hair and thin hair is density.
 It’s very common to have a lot of fine hair.
 I, myself, have a lot of fine hair.
 If your hair follicles are fewer, your hair density is thinner.
 Fine hair is commonly limp, flat, and lacks volume.

 Still unsure about determining your own hair type?
 Consider seeking out a professional for all of your burning hair questions.

-Morris warns that applying conditioner more than directed from the package and using heavy products designed for coarse and curly hair can severely weigh fine hair down.
-While conditioner is typically used directly after shampoo, the stylist offers an alternative use for fine-haired gals.
+Morris warns that applying more conditioner than directed on the package and using heavy products designed for coarse hair can severely weigh fine hair down.
+While conditioner is typically used directly after shampoo, the stylist offers an alternative method for fine-haired gals.

-Because haircuts are the key to keeping fine hair looking fabulous, Morris always recommends maintaining a regular salon visit schedule.
+Because the right haircut is the key to keeping fine hair looking fabulous, Morris recommends maintaining a regular salon visit schedule.